tsimeonov/Computer-Science/js-guide/Ch8-Controling-Browsers-Reading-Browser_information.md

 ```

 `Although we just showed you how it works, we advise agains opening browser windows via JavaScript.
 Such windows always have the negative connotation of annoying advertising windows.`

+## 8.2.7 Opening Dialogs

+In addition to the methods presented s far for opening and closing browseer windows, the `window` object offers furhter methods.